Policies, Rules, and Procedures

 All accidents and illnesses which occur on campus are to be reported to the office, where immediate care will be arranged.
 Students injured at school are not to leave school without proper authorization of the administration.
 An effort will be made to call parents, guardians, or other family representatives listed on the Student Demographic Form.
 Paramedics will be called in cases of emergency.

 Assemblies are planned for their educational value.
 It is expected that students will be orderly in entering the gym and in taking their seats.
 Proper applause will let those participating know that their efforts are appreciated.
 Stomping, yelling, booing, whistling, etc., are not in good taste.

 Attendance and participation in assemblies and other activities are considered privileges, reserved for those students who have maintained satisfactory citizenship and behavior.
-Students with 50 discipline points or more may not be allowed to participate in these activities.

 - Classes will be called to the assembly by the administration.

 - Students will sit with their class as directed by their teacher.

 - Following the assembly, students will remain seated to receive instruction on returning to class.